Vote Yes to Pro Rep!

 Pro Rep will bring a diversity of voices to the Legislature, encourage parties to work together and result in more stable policies.

 On this page, we’ve collected resources to help you make your decision.

 What am I voting on?

-First, you’ll be asked to choose whether to stick with the current first past the post system or a system of proportional representation.
+On your ballot, you’ll be asked to choose whether to stick with the current first past the post system or proportional representation.
 We recommend you vote for Pro Rep.

 Second, you’ll be asked to rank three systems of Pro Rep in order of preference.
 Any of the three systems would be better than our current, unfair system.

 If you’re not sure which system you like best, you can leave this answer blank and your vote in the first question will still count.

 This online quiz can help you find out which voting system suits your preferences most!

 Pro Rep makes every vote count.
 No more wasted votes.
 No need for strategic voting.

 With our current system, a party that gets 30% of the vote can get 100% of the power.
 With Pro Rep, a party’s share of the vote determines the number of seats it gets.
 Parties with 30% of the vote get 30% of the seats.
 Simple.
 Fair.